ubco-W2022T2-data301/project-group-group41/final_report_group41.md

+Now we take a look at another visualization below in Figure 2.
 From the histograms, we can see that winning teams tend to have a higher concentration of xG around 1-2, while losing teams have a wider spread of xG values.
 Additionally, winning teams tend to have a higher concentration of actual goals scored around 1-3, while losing teams have a wider spread of goals scored.

 We can also look at the distribution of xG and actual goals scored across all matches in the dataset.
 We can use boxplots to compare the distributions and see if there are any outliers or significant differences between winning and losing teams.<br>